-Segundo aniversario marcado con el nombramiento del vicepresidente de ventas para construir ingresos02 February 2001
+Segundo aniversario marcado con el nombramiento del vicepresidente de ventas para construir ingresos02 de febrero de 2001

 oneworld™, the global airline alliance that "revolves around you", marked its second anniversary today with the appointment of its first sales boss.

 Maunu von Lueders is to take on the new post of Vice-President Sales, charged with building revenue earned through oneworld by its member airlines.
 As such, he will be responsible for driving the development of sales initiatives and systems for oneworld, ensuring all its sales activities deliver the customer promise and position it as the alliance of choice.